 - The output antenna was optimized to radiate the most amount of light within the numerical aperture of the objective lens above the structure.

 I'm a firm believer in simulating an experiment as close to reality as possible all the way to observables.
 In order to understand exactly what we would see, the experiment needed to be modeled very carefully.
 The images above show the steps involved.
 The input antenna at (0,0,0) was illuminated with a focused Gaussian beam limited by the numerical aperture of the objective lens under the sample.
-The fields evolved through the system and ultimately was radiated out of the output antenna at (4,4,0).
+The fields evolved through the system and ultimately were radiated out of the output antenna at (4,4,0).
 Within the simulation software, we captured the complete fields (complex E and H) just above the sample at the z=0.6um plane.
 This is shown in the first panel above.
 It is clear that the majority of the light was scattered by the input antenna.
 We can calculate the intensity image that the microscope would see through the upper objective.
 This is done by performing a plane wave expansion on the fields, filtering for the light which is within the NA of the upper objective lens, and then integrating the field again.
 The image shown in the second panel is representative.
 Finally, that image can be spatially windowed for some distance around the output antenna.
 The transmission coefficient for the device can be calculated by comparing the total power emanating from the output antenna to the total power incident on the input antenna.

 As a quick test, we built two waveguide systems which were identical except that one had a blockage midway along its length.
 Both waveguides were illuminated.
 The results were very promising.

 The experiment was carried out for many different lengths.
 In each image, the camera exposure time was adjusted so that the output intensity was approximately the same value, thus avoiding sensor saturation.
 The normal microscopy image was captured also and superimposed.
 The best of the samples performed with very near the expected performance calculated in simulation.
+The typical exponential decay typical of waveguide transmission is apparent in this image.